Cohort Attendance report

 The DfE define the following national threshold, which applies to all pupils of compulsory school age.

-All state funded schools must consider whether a penalty notice is appropriate in each individual case where one of their pupils reaches the national threshold for considering a penalty notice.
+All state funded schools must consider whether a penalty notice for absence is appropriate in each individual case where one of their pupils reaches the national threshold for considering a penalty notice.
 Schools should not have a blanket position of issuing or not issuing penalty notices and should make judgements on each individual case to ensure fairness and consistency across the country.
 The threshold is 10 sessions of unauthorised absence in a rolling period of 10 school weeks.
 A school week means any week in which there is at least one school session.
 This can be met with any combination of unauthorised absence (e.g. 4 sessions of holiday taken in term time plus 6 sessions of arriving late after the register closes all within 10 school weeks).
 These sessions can be consecutive (e.g. 10 sessions of holiday in one week) or not (e.g. 6 sessions of unauthorised absence taken in 1 week and 1 per week for the next 4 weeks).
 The period of 10 school weeks can also span different terms or school years (e.g. 2 sessions of unauthorised absence in the Summer Term and a further 8 within the Autumn Term).

-From Working together to improve school attendance, section 180
+From Working together to improve school attendance, section 181

 A week is considered ‘active’ on the first day in which there is a school session, so considered within the threshold calculation.